 A closer look at the biggest achievements of Allen Iverson.
 Awards, milestones, and records that define success.

-Allen Iverson, nicknamed "The Answer," is a retired American professional basketball player who played 14 seasons in the NBA.
-Primarily a shooting guard and point guard, he was named NBA Rookie of the Year in 1997 with the Philadelphia 76ers.
-Iverson was an 11-time NBA All-Star, earning All-Star Game MVP honors twice, and was the NBA's MVP in 2001.
-He was inducted into the Naismith Memorial Basketball Hall of Fame in 2016 and named to the NBA 75th Anniversary Team in 2021.
-Regarded as one of basketball's greatest scorers and ball handlers, Iverson is considered one of the most influential athletes in American sports.
+Allen Iverson, nicknamed "the Answer," is a retired American professional basketball player who played 14 seasons in the NBA.
+Predominantly a shooting guard and point guard, he debuted with the Philadelphia 76ers, earning the NBA Rookie of the Year award in 1997.
+A celebrated player, Iverson was an 11-time NBA All-Star, winning the All-Star Game MVP twice, and the NBA's Most Valuable Player in 2001.
+He was inducted into the Naismith Memorial Basketball Hall of Fame in 2016 and named to the NBA 75th Anniversary Team.
+He is considered one of basketball's best scorers, ball handlers and one of the most influential athletes in American sports.

 In 1992, Allen Iverson played for the "Boo" Williams-led AAU basketball team and won the 17-and-under AAU national championship.

-In 1994, Allen Iverson won the Big East Rookie of the Year award and was named to the All Rookie Tournament First Team during his first season at Georgetown University.
+In the 1994-95 season, Allen Iverson won the Big East Rookie of the Year award and was named to the All Rookie Tournament First Team while playing for Georgetown University.

-In 1995, Allen Iverson led the Georgetown Hoyas to a Big East championship and to the Elite Eight round of the NCAA tournament.
-He was also named the Big East Defensive Player of the Year.
+During his second season at Georgetown in 1995-96, Allen Iverson led the team to a Big East championship and the Elite Eight round of the NCAA tournament, also being named a first-team All-American and Big East Defensive Player of the Year.

 In 1995, Allen Iverson's conviction was overturned by the Virginia Court of Appeals due to insufficient evidence, after serving four months in a correctional facility.

-On November 12, 1996, Allen Iverson recorded a then career-high of 35 points, along with 7 rebounds, 6 assists, and 2 steals in a 101-97 road win over the New York Knicks.
+On November 12, 1996, Allen Iverson recorded a then career-high of 35 points along with 7 rebounds, 6 assists, and 2 steals on a 101–97 road win over the New York Knicks.

-In 1997, Allen Iverson was named the NBA Rookie of the Year while playing for the Philadelphia 76ers.
+In 1997, Allen Iverson was named NBA Rookie of the Year with the Philadelphia 76ers.

-In 1998, Allen Iverson averaged 26.8 points, earning his first scoring title, and was named to his first All-NBA First Team.
+During the lockout-shortened 1998-1999 season, Allen Iverson averaged 26.8 points, leading the league and earning his first scoring title, and was named to his first All-NBA First Team.

-In 2001, Allen Iverson was named a starter at the NBA All-Star Game and won the game MVP.
-He also won his second NBA scoring title, the NBA steals title and was named NBA Most Valuable Player.
+In 2001, Allen Iverson was named a starter at the NBA All-Star Game and won the game MVP award, leading the Sixers to a 56-26 record, also winning his second NBA scoring title, the NBA steals title, and being named NBA Most Valuable Player.

-In 2005, Iverson and the Sixers had bounced back under new head coach Jim O'Brien, and additions of their first round draft pick Andre Iguodala, and All-Star forward Chris Webber, who was acquired in a mid-season trade.
+The 2004–2005 season saw Iverson and the Sixers bounce back under the tutelage of new head coach Jim O'Brien, and additions of their first round draft pick Andre Iguodala, and All-Star forward Chris Webber, who was acquired in a mid-season trade.
+The season was in 2005.

 During the 2005–2006 season, Iverson averaged a career-high 33.0 points per game.
-However, the Sixers missed the playoffs for the second time in three years.
+The Sixers, however, missed the playoffs for the second time in three years in 2006.

-In 2008, Allen Iverson was rated the fifth-greatest NBA shooting guard of all time by ESPN.
+In 2008, ESPN rated Allen Iverson the fifth-greatest NBA shooting guard of all time.

 In November 2013, the 76ers announced that they would officially retire Allen Iverson's number 3 in a special halftime ceremony on March 1, 2014.

-On March 1, 2014, the 76ers retired Allen Iverson's number 3 in a special halftime ceremony.
-The ceremony took place in front of 20,000 spectators and 76ers greats such as Julius Erving, Moses Malone, and former team president Pat Croce.
+On March 1, 2014, Allen Iverson's number 3 was officially retired by the 76ers in a special halftime ceremony.
+The ceremony took place in front of 20,000 spectators and 76ers greats.

-In 2016, Allen Iverson was inducted into the Naismith Memorial Basketball Hall of Fame along with Shaquille O'Neal and Yao Ming.
-Iverson highlighted John Thompson and Larry Brown on who he credited for a Hall of Fame career.
+Allen Iverson headlined the Naismith Memorial Basketball Hall of Fame Class of 2016 along with Shaquille O'Neal and Yao Ming.

 In October 2021, Allen Iverson was named to the NBA 75th Anniversary Team.